silas-pohl/post-quantum-blockchain/README.md

 blockchain.add_transaction(transaction2)
 blockchain.add_transaction(transaction3)
 ```
 Now we have a simple blockchain containing three unmined transactions.
-We can now start the mining process to try to find the first non-genesis block.
+We can now start the mining process to try to find the block containing transactions.
 ```
 blockchain.mine_pending_transactions()
 ```